-Whether you call it periodontitis, periodontal disease, gum disease, pyorrhea, or anything else, gum disease is responsible for more lost teeth in the US than any other cause.
-Bet you didn’t know that, did you?
-And did you know that studies show that up to 80% of Americans have some level of this chronic infection?
+It doesn’t matter what you call it: periodontitis, periodontal disease, gum disease, pyorrhea, or anything else, gum disease is responsible for more lost teeth in the US than anything else.
+Did you know that studies show that up to 80% of Americans have some level of this chronic infection?
 That’s a scary statistic, especially since periodontal disease is also linked to worsened diabetes and increased risk of heart attack and stroke.
 So if you have gum disease, what can you do about it?
-Well, here’s a quick run-down on the traditional treatments for it, and then we’ll talk about an amazing gum surgery alternative.
+Well, here’s a quick run-down on the traditional treatments for it, and then we’ll talk about LANAP, the laser alternative to gum surgery.

 - Scaling and Root Planing, a.k.a a “deep cleaning,” while good at removing the tartar (calculus) from the teeth and some diseased gum tissue, can’t actually kill the bacteria responsible.
 Sometimes done together with surgery.